RageInTheCage/Random/README.md

 # Random
-I'm using this hub to store anything non work-related.
+I'm using this repo to store anything non work-related.